post-self/motes-played.post-self.ink/content/thoughts.md

 </figure>

 [^sciatica]: Okay, but having sciatica for two months probably helped.

+[^ugh]: Why we do not think of 'the purity of childhood' as an aspect of the oft-maligned purity culture is beyond me.
+Kids can be mean.
+They can be *cruel.* They are creatures who act upon their base desires, for better or worse.
+The "corruption" of children, thus, is a talking point of the right, those bastions of purity culture, and to watch my own far-left cohort slip into that as a part of the ways in which they perform leftism, even if only on instinct, is disheartening, but then, in a personal essay on media literacy, I repeat myself.

 [^makefun]: I am contractually obligated to make fun of her.
 It is part of being an author.